kkharji/lispdocs.nvim/README.md

 Options:

-disable default mappings: `let g:conjure_clojuredocs_mappings = 0`
+disable default mappings: `let g:conjure_cljdocs_mappings = 0`

 ## API

-`conjure.clojuredocs` functions takes a dict defining the following items.
-Everything is optional, unless you want to use `conjure.clojuredocs.display-docs` directly, then the first one is required.
+`conjure.cljdocs` functions takes a dict defining the following items.
+Everything is optional, unless you want to use `conjure.cljdocs.display-docs` directly, then the first one is required.

 - `opts.display`: which display type to use, "vsplit", "float", "split". o
 - `opts.win`: float options (look at vim.w), most notably `winhl` which the background highlighting and `winblend` for transparency